-- Records of any child disclosure should be clearly dated and save without future amendment. - Child protection records should be separate to the general education file, but the child's general school record file should be marked to indicate that a child protection file exists (e.g. red star or similar).
+- Child protection records should be stored in a secure (i.e. locked) filing cabinet or in a secure electronic system, accessible through the Designated Safeguarding Lead (or their deputy) and other senior staff in larger schools to ensure reasonable access. - Records of any child disclosure should be clearly dated and filed without future amendment. - Child protection records should be separate to the general education file, but the child's general school record file should be marked to indicate that a child protection file exists (e.g. red star or similar).
 All staff who may need to consult a child's school file should be made aware of what the symbol means and who to consult if they see this symbol. - A child protection file (Electronic or otherwise) should be started for an individual child as soon as the school is aware of any child protection concerns about that child.
-This may arise in a number of ways e.g.: - If a member of staff raises a concern about the welfare or well-being of a child this should be recorded in writing (see below for guidance). - If information is forwarded to the school by a previous school attended by the child. - If the school is alerted by another agency of child protection concerns about that child. - Members of staff should make a written/typed account of any concern they have regarding the welfare or well-being of a child, using the school's pro forma on CPOMS.
+This may arise in a number of ways e.g.: - If a member of staff raises a concern about the welfare or well-being of a child this should be recorded in writing (see below forguidance). - If information is forwarded to the school by a previous school attended by the child. - If the school is alerted by another agency of child protection concerns about that child. - Members of staff should make a written/typed account of any concern they have regarding the welfare or well-being of a child, using the school's pro forma.
 This record should be passed as soon as possible to the Designated Safeguarding Lead.
 Concerns, which initially seem trivial, may turn out to be vital pieces of information later.
 So, it is important to give as much detail as possible.
 A concern raised may not progress further than a conversation with the Designated Safeguarding Lead, but could also potentially lead to matters being dealt with through a legal system.
-If there hasn't been a specific incident that causes concern, try to be specific about what it is that is making you feel worried. - If any information is removed from a file (electronic or otherwise) for any reason, a dated note should be placed in the file indicating who has taken it, why and when. - The record pro forma should include (see appendix 1): - A record of the child's details: name, date of birth, address and family details. - Date and time of the event/concern. - The nature of the concern raised. - The action taken and by whom: Name and position of the person making the record.
+If there hasn't been a specific incident that causes concern, try to be specific about what it is that is making you feel worried. - If any information is removed from a file (electronic or otherwise) for any reason, a dated note should be placed in the file indicating who has taken it, why and when. - The record proforma should include (see appendix 1): - A record of the child's details: name, date of birth, address and family details. - Date and time of the event/concern. - The nature of the concern raised. - The action taken and by whom: Name and position of the person making the record.